Need help finding the right class? Have a question about how classes work?

 Our WOOT (Worldwide Online Olympiad Training) course is an 8-month long program for students studying for the highest levels of high-school math competitions.
 Classes occur approximiately every 2 weeks, and are supplemented by handouts, Problems-of-the-Day, problem sets, practice tests, and the liveliest message board discussions in our online school.
 If you are interested in WOOT, please look over the tabs of this page, as well as the Schedule and Syllabus linked at the top-right of that page.

-We offer two computer science courses: Introduction to Python and Intermediate Programming with Python.
-The computer science courses are structured much like our mathematics courses.
+Our introductory and intermediate computer science courses are structured much like our mathematics courses.
 Students do not need to purchase any additional software.
+CodeWOOT is an Olympiad-level study program for those students looking to prepare for computer science competitions such as the USA Computing Olympiad (USACO).
 Each course includes instructions for installing all necessary applications.
 Our classroom, our message board, and our online homework systems allow students and instructors to post code that can be executed within our website.
 Try it below by clicking "Run"!

 You can also edit any of the code shown by clicking inside the window below.
 What new things can you create by changing parts of the code, then clicking "Run" again?